scholarslab/learn-twarc/06-twarc-command-basics.md

     ![Screen shot of twarc log files]({{ site.url }}{{ site.baseurl }}/assets/images/tweet-data-folder.png)

-- You can stop the process at any time by entering **Ctrl + C**, but to get the entire collection for your search query, you must keep the process running until it completes.
+- You can stop the process at any time by entering **Ctrl + C**, but to get the entire collection for your search query, you must keep the process running without interruption until it completes.

 ## More Search Examples